himanshugupta30062/Sahadhyayi/README.md

 VITE_SUPABASE_URL=your_supabase_url
 VITE_SUPABASE_ANON_KEY=your_supabase_anon_key
 VITE_GEMINI_API_KEY=your_key_here
+# Optional URL for community statistics
+VITE_COMMUNITY_STATS_URL=https://your-project.supabase.co/functions/v1/community-stats
 ```
 These values are required for the application to connect to Supabase and for the
 chatbot to fetch responses from the Gemini API.
 The application will throw an error if any of them are missing.
 Ensure `VITE_SUPABASE_URL` points to the Supabase project hosting the community stats function (e.g. `https://rknxtatvlzunatpyqxro.supabase.co`).
+Set `VITE_COMMUNITY_STATS_URL` to an empty string if the API is unavailable.

 ## Previewing the production build